Track, graph, and improve your happiness. Plus a March happiness update!

 Happiness is a choice.

-You have to chose to do the things that make you happy.
+You have to choose to do the things that make you happy.

-You have to chose to be the person that you want to be.
+You have to choose to be the person that you want to be.

 You have to accept reality for what it is.

 For me, tracking happiness by giving it a value has helped me to emphasize my happiness day after day:

 - I start each day fresh.